Flushed Away

-Flushed Away is a 2006 computer-animated adventure comedy film directed by Sam Fell and David Bowers (in their directorial debut), produced by Cecil Kramer, David Sproxton, and Peter Lord, and written by Dick Clement, Ian La Frenais, Chris Lloyd, Joe Keenan and Will Davies.
-It was the third and final DreamWorks Animation film co-produced with Aardman Features following Chicken Run (2000) and Wallace & Gromit: The Curse of the Were-Rabbit (2005), and was the first Aardman project completely made in CGI animation as opposed to their usual stop-motion.
+Flushed Away is a 2006 animated adventure comedy film produced by DreamWorks Animation and Aardman Features.
+The film was directed by David Bowers and Sam Fell, and written by Dick Clement, Ian La Frenais, Chris Lloyd, Joe Keenan and Will Davies.
 The film stars the voices of Hugh Jackman, Kate Winslet, Ian McKellen, Shane Richie, Bill Nighy, Andy Serkis and Jean Reno.
-In the film, a pampered pet rat named Roddy St. James (Jackman) is flushed down the toilet in his Kensington apartment by a sewer rat named Sid (Richie), and befriends a scavenger named Rita Malone (Winslet) in order to get back home while evading a sinister toad (McKellen) and his hench-rats (Nighy and Serkis).
+In the film, a pampered fancy rat named Roddy St. James is flushed down the toilet in his Kensington apartment by a sewer rat named Sid, and befriends a scavenger named Rita Malone in order to get back home while evading a sinister toad and his hench-rats.

-The idea about rats that fall in love in sewers was created by animator Fell during the production of Chicken Run.
-In 2001, Fell developed the concept into a story before pitching it to DreamWorks.
-The project was first announced in July 2002, followed with comic writing duo Clement and La Frenais contracted to write the script, which had the working title Ratropolis.
-In 2003, Bowers joined in to direct the film with Fell.
-Because using real water can damage plasticine models, it is complex to render water with this technique, so they chose to make a computer-animated film.
+Flushed Away was the third and final DreamWorks and Aardman co-production following Chicken Run (2000) and Wallace & Gromit: The Curse of the Were-Rabbit (2005).
+Director Fell conceived the concept of rats falling in love in the sewers while working on Chicken Run.
+In 2001, Fell developed a story and pitched it to DreamWorks.
+The project was announced in July 2002, followed by comedy writing duo Clement and La Frenais being contracted to write the script, which had the working title Ratropolis.
+In 2003, Bowers joined Fell as co-director.
+It was the first Aardman project made primarily in CGI animation instead of using their usual claymation – this was because using water on plasticine models could damage them.

-The film was released in the United States by Paramount Pictures on 3 November 2006, and in the United Kingdom by United International Pictures on 1 December.
-Despite receiving positive reviews, Flushed Away underperformed at the box office, prompting DreamWorks to end their partnership with Aardman and a $109-million write-down.
-It grossed over $178 million worldwide against its $149 million budget.
+The film's premiere was held on 22 October 2006 during the Tokyo International Film Festival, followed by a wide release in the United States by Paramount Pictures on 3 November 2006, and in the United Kingdom by UIP on 1 December.
+It received positive reviews from critics, but was a box-office disappointment, grossing $178 million against a $149 million production budget, resulting in an estimated loss of $109 million for the studios.
+The failure led to Aardman ending its collaboration deal with DreamWorks.
 The film received nominations for the BAFTA Award and Critics' Choice Award for Best Animated Feature.
-It also got 8 nominations at the 34th Annie Awards, winning a leading 5, including Writing in a Feature Production, and Voice Acting in a Feature Production award for Ian McKellen.
-The film would serve as Aardman's biggest box office failure until 2018, as Early Man earned less money that year.
+It received eight nominations at the 34th Annie Awards, winning five, including for the screenplay and, for McKellen, Voice Acting.